void-linux/void-docs/src/installation/live-images/downloading.md

 ## Verify images

-Each image releases's directory contains two files used to verify the image(s) you download.
+Each image release's directory contains two files used to verify the image(s) you download.
 First, there is a `sha256.txt` file containing image checksums to verify the integrity of the downloaded images.
 Second is the `sha256.sig` file, used to verify the authenticity of the checksums.